-2008 October 1,2007

-2008 February 1,2008

-2009 June 1,2008

-2009 August 1, 2008

-2008 2009
+Fall Semester or Quarter 2009 October 1, 2008 Summer Semester or Quarter 2009 February 1, 2009 Winter Quarter 2010 June 1, 2009 Spring Semester or Quarter 2010 August 1, 2009

 General Education/Breadth Options

 All campuses of the CSU system require a minimum of 48 semester units of general education.
 Thirty-nine of these units may be taken at community colleges.
 Students may fulfill the lower division general education requirements prior to transfer by completing one of the following three options: